adrielcafe/hal/README.md

     override fun onCreate(savedInstanceState: Bundle?) {

-        // Easily emit actions to your State Machine loadPostsBt.setOnClickListener {
+        // Easily emit actions to your State Machine
+        // You can all use: viewModel.emit(MyAction.LoadPosts)
+        loadPostsBt.setOnClickListener {
-            viewModel + MyAction.LoadPosts
+            viewModel += MyAction.LoadPosts
         }

-        // Observe and handle state changes backed by a LiveData viewModel.observeState(lifecycleOwner = this) { state ->
+        // Observe and handle state changes
+        viewModel.observeState(lifecycleScope) { state ->
             when (state) {
                 is MyState.Init -> showWelcomeMessage()